norah-kuduk/StatsSYE/inst/task_list.md

 ## Task List

+## For March 6

+1. Get the speed part working on app.

+2. Work on first tab to add some more info (see `reactable` package).
+Adding some info about how the race turned out.

+3. Get started on the same driver - two seasons tab.

 ## For February 27

 1. Continue working on the app, looking at the inputs to update reactively when the button is clicked.